wprig/wprig/README.md

 Configuring the behavior of WP Rig is done by editing `./config/config.json`.
 Here the developer can set the theme name and theme author name (for translation files), and local server settings for BrowserSync.
 Additionally, compression of JavaScript and CSS files can be turned off for debugging purposes.

 Place your custom theme settings in `./config/config.json` to override default settings, located in `./config/config.default.json`.
+Place local-only theme settings in `./config/config.local.json`, e.g. potentially sensitive info like the path to your BrowserSync certificate.

 WP Rig ships with advanced features including:
 - Lazy-loading images